hayuna/hayuna/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on GitHub actions
+- 🔭 I’m currently working on https://github.com/Programmers-Only-Group
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript and Next.js
 - 👯 I’m looking to collaborate on fullstack project